daniella-lo/daniella-lo.github.io/_posts/2020-07-15-Relations.md

 For further reading on the topics of relations in ecology, I recommend [Decolonizing ecology](https://briarpatchmagazine.com/articles/view/decolonizing-ecology).

-To find out more about the land you're on, check out[Native-land.ca](https://native-land.ca/).
+To find out more about the land you're on, check out [Native-land.ca](https://native-land.ca/).